breki/demeton/pomodoro-Demeton.md

-﻿- test
-- extract slope and aspect calculation into its own pluggable function
+﻿- extract slope and aspect calculation into its own pluggable function
     - also extract p and q calculations

 ## Wed 23.10.